JackBienko/danmunz.github.io/_drafts/2015-01-15-hello-world.markdown

 [^notime]: Examples include: Waiting for the bottle to warm up; administering the bottle; observing [tummy time](http://www.webmd.com/parenting/baby/sleep-naps-12/tummy-time) sessions; waiting to see if that poop was the only poop or part one of a series; waiting to see if she's asleep enough to swaddle; waiting to see if she's still asleep post-swaddle.
 [^pees]:Minor delight of being a new parent: Hearing actual medical professionals, who went to school for approximately twelve hundred years, use the term "pees and poops" with complete and utterly clinical earnestness.
 [^seventy]:Okay, it's seventy percent temperament.
+[^githubeasy]: Easy for people who use and understand git/Github, anyway. *Vox populi vox dei.*